mathurshubham/Manufacturing-Uptime-Service/deployment.md

 # GCP Cloud Run Deployment Guide

-This document provides a step-by-step guide for deploying the containerized FastAPI application to Google Cloud Run.
+This document provides a step-by-step guide for deploying the containerized FastAPI application and React Frontend to Google Cloud Run.
 Cloud Run is a fully managed, serverless platform that automatically scales your application.
 **Region Note:** This guide uses the `us-central1` region.

 ## Prerequisites